strapi/documentation/docs/developer-docs/latest/guides/create-a-v4-plugin.md

 }
 ```

 It means that `strapi.store` has 3 async functions available for me to use in order to play with the application store.
 [A global Strapi API reference](https://docs-v3.strapi.io/developer-docs/latest/developer-resources/global-strapi/api-reference.html) existed for Strapi v3.
-It is outdated but some reference are still working on v4.
+It is outdated but some references are still working on v4.

 [Learn more about server customization in the documentation](/developer-docs/latest/developer-resources/plugin-api-reference/server.html#backend-customization)